Cabinet of Azerbaijan: Chiefs of State

 The head of state and head of government are separate from the country's law-making body.
 The President is the head of the state and head of the executive branch.
 The people elect the president; the President appoints the Vice President, and the Prime Minister is nominated by the President and confirmed by the National Assembly of Azerbaijan.
 The President appoints all cabinet-level government administrators (ministers, heads of other central and local executive bodies) and has the competence to chair meetings of the Cabinet.
 President also has the competence to cancel the orders and resolutions of the Cabinet.
-In 2009 Referendum, the Constitution of Azerbaijan was amended, abolishing any term limit for the office of President.
+In the 2009 Referendum, the Constitution of Azerbaijan was amended, abolishing any term limit for the office of President.

 Cabinet members

 The Cabinet of Ministers is composed of the prime minister, their deputies, ministers, and heads of other central bodies of executive power.
 The Cabinet resigns when a newly elected president takes their rights and begins carrying out their powers.
 As a rule, the prime minister chairs the meetings of the Cabinet.